Overview of the event sign-up user experience

 Selecting Add sign-up will open the Add sign-up pop up.
 Here you can enter the sign-up's details - whether the Person is In ChurchSuite (and search for them) or Not in ChurchSuite (and enter their contact details).
 Select the sign-up Method, Date and the Ticket (if tickets have been created for the event) and details of any amount Paid.
 For 'pay' tickets the person's sign-up will show as Unpaid until a payment is recorded.
 Finally, select whether to send a confirmation email to the sign-up and/or a notification email to the event overseer(s).
 If the event has custom question, you'll be able to add question responses too.

-The Action menu on the right hand of each sign-up in the Sign-Ups list has some useful options - shown below.
+The Action menu on the right hand side of each sign-up in the Sign-Ups list has some useful options - shown below.
 From here you can easily Resend confirmation emails, View or Edit and make changes to the sign-up.
 Notice also the options to Add contact and Add child.
 These will only be visible if you have permissions for the Address Book and Children modules and if the sign-up isn't already linked to an existing person in your database.
 Subject to your data protection policy and the person's consent, you can easily add new people to your ChurchSuite modules by selecting the appropriate Add option.
 Adding a contact or child in this way will create their profile with their sign-up name and contact details and the sign-up will be automatically linked to their new profile.
 You can also Cancel a sign-up (or Set active a cancelled sign-up); and for tickets paid online, optionally process a full or partial Refund.
 For tickets not paid online there will also be the option to irreversibly Delete the sign-up.